Published at: 2025-10-30

 Collaborative Quoting

-Problem: Ironically, strict rules introduced to improve quotation control can become bottlenecks.
-For example, an order may require manufacturing approval to confirm Inventory availability, or multiple sales managers must sign off on a Quotation.
-While these rules aim to ensure accuracy, too many approvers often delay the process and risk losing the deal.
+Problem solved: Ironically, strict rules introduced to improve quote governance can become obstacles.
+For example, a rule might require approval from the manufacturing department to confirm Inventory availability, or multiple sales managers may need to sign off on a Quotation.
+While these rules aim to guarantee quote accuracy, excessive review often delays the process and risks losing the deal.

 Guided Accurate Quoting

-Problem: Making promises you cannot keep.
-If sellers lack visibility into organizational changes, product availability, or allowable discounts, they may over-promise to win deals.
-Keep sales teams informed of current prices, product lines, acceptable discounts, and order availability so they provide realistic Quotations.
+Problem solved: Making promises you can’t keep.
+If the sales team lacks visibility into organization changes, product additions/removals, or allowable discount ranges, they may overcommit to win deals.
+Keep sales updated on current prices, product lines, allowable discounts, and order availability so they produce realistic, executable quotations.

 Bundled Product Configuration